4 releases (breaking)

 A Rust library for 2D & 3D procedural generation with Model synthesis/Wave function Collapse, also available for the Bevy engine.

-With Model synthesis/Wave function Collapse, you provide adjacency constraints as an input to the algorithm, and internally, a solver (AC-4 in this case), will try to generate a solution with satisfies those constraints, very much like a sudoku solver.
+With Model synthesis/Wave function Collapse, adjacency constraints are provided as an input to the algorithm, and internally, a solver (AC-4 in this case), will try to generate a solution with satisfies those constraints.

-Altough it can be applied to do texture synthesis (mainly with bitmaps), ghx_proc_gen focuses more on grid-based use-cases such as terrain or structures generation.
+Altough it can be applied to do texture synthesis (mainly with bitmaps), ghx_proc_gen focuses more on grid-based use-cases such as terrain or structures generation with the following goals of being:

 Quickstart